Blog | 10 tips for international trips

 1. Start planning early

 We got the idea for the Mystery Trip in July, and started looking up flights about five months before they opened.
 We sent letters to parents in September for a trip in January.
-It didn’t feel too early: parents want to see that the leaders are organised.
-The earlier you get dates out, the more young people get involved.
+Parents want to see that the leaders are organised, and the earlier you get dates out, the more young people will have the chance to get involved.
+This is especially true if cost is a barrier for young people in the Group.
+Advance warning leaves you with more time to raise funds.

 Top tip: put together a timeline of key dates and deadlines.